-Heavy Pack: Delivering 73 Tonnes of Clothes from Dhaka to Moscow
+Heavy Pack: Delivering 73 Tonnes of Clothes from Dhaka

 Unfortunately Bangladesh failed to move far ahead in export oriented industrialization process that started in the country in 1991.
 Together with the neighbouring Pakistan both countries remain in the beginning of this process, and serve enormous textile factories for the world, with population living in poverty.

 Cheap labour costs lets Bangladesh to take work from other new industrial states, with growing salaries, and become the leader in textile, ready garments, footwear, producer and supplier to the developed countries.